gabrielsoltz/metahub/README.md

 ### its_referenced_by

-> Resources that are not part but are referencing the affected resource (For example a Security Group referencing the affected Security Group as source/destination)
+> Resources that are independent (they have their own ARN) and are referencing the affected resource without being associated to it

 When True returns list of something_that_is_referencing_the_affected_resource...